Community Systems Fail When Contribution Stops

 People learn from what systems tolerate.

-Once people stop believing the system will hold, disengagement becomes rational behavior.
+Once people stop believing the system will hold, disengagement becomes easier to justify.

 The Cost Is Bigger Than Maintenance